 Pumpkin Spice Hummus slightly adapted from The Edible Perspective

 Combine all ingredients in your food processor.
 Blend until smooth.
-Taste and adjust spices if roulette needed.
+Taste and adjust spices if download needed.
 Yield: 12 servings (1/4 cup each).

 Result: Sweet, but hummus…pumpkin hummus.
 This was unique and very, very good!
 I was pleasantly surprised by how much I enjoyed it!
-I also love the nutrition stats – low-calorie, healthy fats, and general information lots of fiber.
+I also love the nutrition stats – low-calorie, healthy fats, and classic slots lots of fiber.
 Definitely a health-friendly snack option!

 Question: Do you like hummus?